sablier-labs/EIPs/EIPS/eip-draft_mna.md

 pattern.

 Note: Since the EVM stack can support only up to 1024 elements, there is a natural limit to the number of tokens that can be transferred during the execution of a single opcode.
-Given that a token pair takes 2 stack elements and the number of transferred tokens need to be stored as a stack element, the maximum number of tokens that can be transferred can be calculated as follows:
+Given that a token pair takes 2 stack slots, while the number of transferred tokens occupies another one, the maximum number of tokens that can be transferred can be calculated as follows:

 $$
 (1024 - 1 - [NON_NT_ARGS]) / 2